jigad/gettingandcleaningdata/README.md

 Getting and Cleaning Data Course Project
 ======================

 This is the repository I have made for the Getting And Cleaning Data Coursera Course.
-This README.md explains how I got to the (hopefully) tidy data set included within the repo.
+This README.md explains how I got to the (hopefully) tidy data set submitted.

 ## Study Design
 I took the data that was given to me.